awsdocs/aws-sct-user-guide/doc_source/CHAP_SchemaConversionTool.DMSIntegration.md

 If you have not created an AWS SCT project yet, see [Getting Started with the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.GettingStarted.md)\.

 Because AWS DMS interacts with the target schema, you need to convert your database schema before you can integrate with AWS DMS\.
-To convert your database schema, see [Converting Database Schema to Amazon RDS by Using the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.Converting.md)\.
+To convert your database schema, see [Converting Database Schemas Using the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.Converting.md)\.

 ## Credentials for Working with AWS DMS<a name="CHAP_SchemaConversionTool.DMSIntegration.Credentials"></a>

 To create AWS DMS tasks, AWS SCT must connect to AWS DMS with your credentials\.
 You can use credentials that you previously stored in a profile in the global application settings and associated with the project\.
-For more information, see [Using AWS Service Profiles in the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.Profiles.md)\.
+For more information, see [Using AWS Service Profiles in the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.UI.md#CHAP_SchemaConversionTool.Profiles)\.

 ## Creating an AWS DMS Task<a name="CHAP_SchemaConversionTool.DMSIntegration.Create"></a>